-We will make every effort to protect your confidentiality during the study.
-However, it is possible that others may learn that you are part of the study and they may think that you are infected with HIV.
+We will make every effort to protect your privacy during the study.
+However, it is possible that others may learn that you are part of the study.
+They may think that you are infected with HIV.
 Because of this you could have trouble finding or keeping a job.
 You could also have problems with your family, friends and community.